 One in mid-May, there is the festival of Les Bravades.
-It commemorates the time of the creation of the army and their achievements.
+It commemorates the time of the creation of the army and its achievements.
 The others in mid-June to commemorate the victory of the Tropezian militia over the Spaniards in 1673.

 Artists in Saint-Tropez

-Before the celebrities, the uber-rich, and their super-yachts came artists and painter fell in love with the town first.
+Before the celebrities, the uber-rich, and their super-yachts came artists and the painter fell in love with this French Riviera town first.
 The pervading brilliance attracted them the most.

 Paul Signac (1863-1935) He was born in Paris.
 He trained as an architect before becoming an artist.
-Impressionists works like that of Monet inspired him.
+Impressionists’ works like that of Monet inspired him.

 Henri Matisse (1869-1954) He is a son of a store-keeper and was born in northern France.
 He studied law but quit because of illness.

 Pierre Bonnard ( 1867-1947) He was born a wealthy Parisian.
-He studied law and pursue a career of a barrister before being an artist.
+He studied law and pursue a career as a barrister before being an artist.